-Deborah L. DeFrancesco was born in Chicago Heights, Illinois, on March 1, 1958, to Richard and Joyce DeFrancesco.
+Deborah L. Halverson was born Deborah L. DeFrancesco in Chicago Heights, Illinois, on March 1, 1958, to Richard and Joyce DeFrancesco.
 After graduating from Bloom High School in 1976, DeFrancesco married Gordon Halvorson, raised two children, and started a small business selling cosmetics.
-Debbie Halvorson also has two stepchildren with her second husband, Jim Bush, and four grandchildren.
+They later divorced, and Halvorson has two stepchildren with her second husband, Jim Bush, and four grandchildren.
 Halvorson was elected clerk of Crete, Illinois, a small town roughly 40 miles south of Chicago after 14 years in cosmetic sales.
-From that post, Illinois state senator Emil Jones recruited Halvorson to run for the state senate.
-“I looked at him like he was crazy,” Halvorson said of Jones’s offer.
+In the mid-1990s, Illinois state senator Emil Jones recruited Halvorson to run for the state senate.
+“I looked at him like he was crazy,” Halvorson said of Jones’s idea.
 “He asked me to see him the next day.
 I just never showed up.”2 Jones, who was the Democratic Party leader in the state senate, eventually succeeded in convincing Halvorson to run, and she defeated longtime incumbent Republican Aldo DeAngelis with 56 percent of the vote in the 1996 general election.3 Halvorson returned to school after her election to the state senate.
 She earned an associate’s degree from Prairie State College in 1998, her bachelor’s from Governors State University in 2001, and a master’s from the same university two years later.4

-In the state senate, Halvorson sponsored legislation to lower the cost of prescription drugs for seniors as well as prevent abuse in nursing homes.5 She also made several international trips to promote businesses in her district.
-And galvanized by her and her family’s experiences with cancer, Halvorson advocated for mandatory vaccinations against the virus that can cause cervical cancer for all girls between the ages of 11 and 12.6 In 2005, following the death of Vince Demuzio, Halvorson was elected majority leader of the Illinois state senate, becoming the first woman to hold that office.7
+In the state senate, Halvorson sponsored legislation to lower the cost of prescription drugs for seniors and prevent abuse in nursing homes.5 She also made several international trips to promote businesses in her district.
+Halvorson’s mother was a cancer survivor, and at the age of 44, Halvorson herself faced the threat of cervical cancer.
+In the state house, pointing to her own family’s experience, Halvorson advocated for mandatory vaccinations for all girls between the ages of 11 and 12 against the virus that can cause cervical cancer.6 In 2005, following the death of Vince Demuzio, Halvorson was elected majority leader of the Illinois state senate, becoming the first woman to hold that office.7

 Elected to the 111th Congress (2009–2011), Halvorson, who described herself as a “fiscally conservative, socially conscious and moderate-to-conservative Democrat,” joined the centrist New Democrat Caucus and co-chaired its energy task force.
-She also served on the influential Democratic Steering and Policy Committee in addition to her assignments on the Agriculture, Small Business, and Veterans’ Affairs committees.11 Spurred by her own experiences, Halvorson supported President Barack Obama’s health care reform law: “I know what it is like to grow up without health insurance,” she said.
-“My mother was diagnosed with breast cancer in her 40s and my parents were never able to obtain affordable health insurance again….The health insurance reform law will end discrimination due to pre–existing conditions, allow children to stay on their parent’s coverage up to the age of 26, and extend Medicare’s solvency until 2029.”12
+She also served on the influential Democratic Steering and Policy Committee, which helps shape the party agenda in the House, in addition to her assignments on the Agriculture; Small Business; and Veterans’ Affairs Committees.11

-Representing a district with six nuclear reactors—the most in the country—Halvorson supported alternative energy investment and cap-and-trade legislation.13 She sponsored a bill to give tax credits to producers of alternative energy sources and co–sponsored legislation that would aid nuclear energy research and development.
+Representing a district with six nuclear reactors—the most in the country—Halvorson supported alternative energy investment and cap-and-trade legislation to limit emissions.13 She sponsored a bill to give tax credits to producers of alternative energy and cosponsored legislation that would aid nuclear energy research and development.
 “If we’re truly going to be energy independent, we need a comprehensive energy strategy that invests heavily in nuclear energy, and it’s been my mission in Congress to be an aggressive voice for more safe nuclear power,” Halvorson said.14

-A member of a military family—her father and husband are veterans, and her stepson, Jay Bush, fought and was injured in Afghanistan as a member of the U.S. Army Special Forces—Halvorson was the only member of the Illinois congressional delegation to serve on the House Veterans’ Affairs Committee during the 111th Congress.15 She sponsored or co–sponsored many bills and amendments that provided benefits to those returning to civilian life from the armed services.
-The first bill Halvorson introduced in the House would have eliminated Veterans’ Administration health care co–payments for catastrophically disabled veterans.16
+A member of a military family—her father and husband are veterans, and her stepson, Jay Bush, fought and was injured in Afghanistan as a member of the United States Army Special Forces—Halvorson was the only member of the Illinois congressional delegation to serve on the House Veterans’ Affairs Committee during the 111th Congress.15 She sponsored or cosponsored many bills and amendments that provided benefits to servicemembers returning to civilian life.
+The first bill Halvorson introduced in the House would have eliminated Veterans’ Administration health care copayments for veterans who suffered catastrophic injuries.16

 1Dennis Conrad, “Rep.–elect Debbie Halvorson: From Cosmetics Sales to Congress,” 7 December 2008, Associated Press.